CESNET/etlog/doc/notes.md

 | time\_needed         | Number    | time needed to travel from visinst\_1 to visinst\_2 |

+###### Data update

+Input data are stored in `scripts/concurrent_users/inst.json`.
+Data are converted from source XML document which contains geographical data for all institutions.
+Conversion script used is in `scripts/concurrent_users/inst.pl`.
+Each run of cron job which computes new collection data works with input json data.

 ##### unique\_users

 Collection contains unique mac addresses for realms for every day.